elle-et-noire/search_arxiv/README.md

 # ArXiv Paper Search Tool

-Extract references from PDFs and search arXiv for similar papers using fuzzy title matching.
+Extract references from PDFs and search arXiv for similar papers using fuzzy title matching, or search directly by arXiv ID.

 ## Installation